-\The GEF has 3 implementing agencies, namely the United Nations Development Programme (UNDP), the United Nations Environment Programme (UNEP) and the World Bank.
-Additionally, seven executing agencies, namely the African Development Bank (AfDB), the Asian Development Bank (ADB), the European Bank for Reconstruction and Development (EBRD), the Inter-American Development Bank (IADB), the International Fund for Agricultural Development (IFAD), the United Nations Food and Agricultural Organization (FAO), and the United Nations Industrial Development Organization (UNIDO), contribute to the implementation of GEF projects.
+\The GEF has 3 implementing agencies, namely the United Nations Development Programme (UNDP) the United Nations Environment Programme (UNEP) and the World Bank.
+Additionally, seven executing agencies, namely the African Development Bank (AfDB), the Asian Development Bank (ADB), the European Bank for Reconstruction and Development (EBRD), the Inter-American Development Bank (IADB), the International Fund for Agricultural Development (IFAD), the United Nations Food and Agricultural Organization (FAO), and the United Nations Industrial Development organization of GEF projects.